tvmai/tvmai.github.io/_posts/2017-10-30-Bringing-AMDGPUs-to-TVM-Stack-and-NNVM-Compiler-with-ROCm.md

 ## ROCm stack

 Radeon Open Compute is open-source initiative by AMD to leverage compute power of current and future generation GPUs.
-ROCm software stack is great tool to express and run most commonly used GPU programming models and achieve peak performance.
+ROCm software stack is a great tool to express and run most commonly used GPU programming models and achieve peak performance.
 Not only ROCm is an open-source stack, it is an open stack, which means all the ISA and hardware features are well documented and programmable by developers.
-Which means developers can experiment with different programming models and try out multiple ways to achieve peak throughput and bandwidth for the algorithm.
+Developers can experiment with different programming models and try out multiple ways to achieve peak throughput and bandwidth for their algorithm.

 TVM leverages the open-source feature of ROCm stack by using LLVM AMDGPU backend code generator.
 TVM translates from its intermediate representation (IR) to LLVM intermediate representation.
-This the place where ROCm stack open-source feature takes control.
-TVM’s LLVM AMDGPU CodeGen pass converts LLVM IR into a GPU assembly and an object file, which is later called by user to run the whole network or group of layers or single layer.
+This is the place where ROCm stack open-source feature takes control.
+TVM’s LLVM AMDGPU CodeGen pass converts LLVM IR into GPU assembly and object code, which is later called to run the whole network or group of layers or single layer.

-The design decision went into choosing code generator for kernels is the flexibility and performance it gives.
-Which cannot be achieved by using standard gpu programming languages and the time it takes to trickle new architecture features to be visible to these programming models.
-On ROCm stack, there is no abstraction of ISA, you get what you ask for not less not more.
-Hence, one can schedule ops in kernel at a granularity of single amd gcn instruction without worrying about instruction reordering and other optimizations not asked for.
+On ROCm stack, there is no virtual ISA, you get what you ask for not less not more.
+Hence, one can schedule operations in a kernel at a granularity of a single instruction, without worrying about instruction reordering and other optimizations you do not ask for.

 ## Using NNVM Compiler with ROCm backend